UTexas

 2. Section 13–204 on harassment applies to all speech on campus, to speech made using University resources, and to off-campus speech that materially interferes with a person’s education or employment.

-2. This Chapter applies to speech by University persons and University organizations in the common outdoor areas and the limited public forums, and to speech by members of the public in the common outdoor areas.
-It also applies to speech made using the University’s information resources as defined in the Acceptable Use Policy for University Students, regardless of whether the speech was submitted for academic credit.
-The Dean of Students administers and schedules reservations for the use of the temporary exhibit and banner spaces and the use of University tables and amplified sound because scheduling through a single office is necessary to avoid conflicts.
+2. This Chapter applies to speech and expressive activity by University persons, University organizations, and members of the public whether conducted in the Common Outdoor Areas or the Limited Public Forums.
+It also applies to speech made using university information resources as defined in University policies, regardless of whether the speech was submitted for academic credit.
+The Dean of Students administers and schedules reservations for the use of the temporary exhibit and banner spaces the use of University tables and the use of amplified sound because scheduling through a single office is necessary to avoid conflicts.

 4. Additional rules concerning free speech and academic freedom of faculty members are found in the Regents’ Rules and Regulations, Rule 31004, Paragraph 2, Sections 1 and 2.